 Septoplasty, also known as functional rhinoplasty, corrects breathing problems caused by a deviated septum – the thin wall of cartilage and bone that divides the nostrils and nasal cavities.
-Most rhinoplasty is done to improve cosmetic appearance, but there are an increasing number of patients in Miami consulting Dr. Lampert for problems with nasal breathing.
+Most rhinoplasty is done to improve cosmetic appearance, but there is an increasing number of patients in Miami consulting Dr. Lampert for problems with nasal breathing.
 Often the cause is that the septum is not positioned properly, causing one nostril to have restricted airflow.

 Symptoms of a Deviated Septum